Meet Our Highly Qualified Team of Professionals

 Senior Engineer

-Dr. Qamhia serves as a younger committee member of the American Society of Civil Engineers (ASCE) Highway Pavement Committee, and as a Topics Board Editor for the CivilEng Journal by the Multidisciplinary Digital Publishing Institute (MDPI), and is also a recognized reviewer for the Transportation Geotechnics Journal.
-Issam has professional affiliations to ASCE, Transportation Research Board (TRB), Transportation and Development Institute (T&DI), American Railway Engineering and Maintenance-of-Way Association (AREMA), and UIUC Alumni Association.
+Dr. Qamhia is an active member of several professional organizations.
+He serves as a younger committee member of the American Society of Civil Engineers (ASCE) Highway Pavement Committee and as a Topics Board Editor for the Civil Engineering Journal by the Multidisciplinary Digital Publishing Institute (MDPI).
+He is also a reviewer for the Transportation Geotechnics Journal.
+Dr. Qamhia maintains professional affiliations with the ASCE, the Transportation Research Board (TRB), the Transportation and Development Institute (T&DI), the American Railway Engineering and Maintenance-of-Way Association (AREMA), and the UIUC Alumni Association.

 Dr. Qamhia holds a Ph.D. in Transportation Engineering from the University of Illinois at Urbana Champaign, a master’s in Civil Engineering from the University of Wisconsin – Milwaukee, and a bachelor’s degree in Civil Engineering from Birzeit University – Palestine.